Chris Turner (author)

-Chris Turner (born July 25, 1973) is a Canadian journalist and author.
+Chris Turner (born July 25, 1973) is a Canadian journalist, speaker, and author.

 Biography

 Turner was born in Moose Jaw, Saskatchewan, where his father, a fighter pilot, was stationed with the Canadian military.
+Turner's mother established the first family support centres at various Canadian military bases where the family was based.
 As a military brat, he lived in the Canadian North, the American Midwest, and Germany.
-He graduated from Queen's University, in Kingston, Ontario, in 1996 with an honours Bachelor of Arts in history.
-He also holds a journalism degree from Ryerson Polytechnic University, Toronto (1998).
+He graduated from Queen's University, in Kingston, Ontario, in 1996 with an Honours Bachelor of Arts in History.
+During his undergraduate studies he won the Alexander MacLachlan Peace Prize, and the Michael R. G. Harris Memorial Scholarship.
+Turner also holds a journalism degree from Ryerson Polytechnic University, Toronto (1998).
 While at Ryerson, he completed an editorial internship at Shift magazine.

 Following graduation from Ryerson, Turner reported on culture and technology for Shift from 1998 to 2003.
 His writing has also appeared in, The Walrus, The New Yorker, The Globe and Mail, The Independent, The Sunday Times, Time, The Guardian, Utne Reader, Adbusters and The South China Morning Post.
-His latest work is How To Breathe Underwater (2014), a collection of his award-winning magazine writing from the last 15 years.
-He is currently working on a new book for Simon & Schuster with a working title of The Patch, which will be an analysis of the importance and history of the oilsands.

 Turner was the recipient of a Fleck Fellowship at the Banff Centre in 2010.
 In 2009 he co-founded CivicCamp in Calgary.
 He was featured speaker for the Deakin Innovation Lectures in Melbourne, Australia, in 2008.
-He has given keynote addresses or lectures at thirteen university campuses, four literary festivals and approximately thirty major professional and industrial conferences nationwide.
+He has given keynote addresses or lectures at thirteen university campuses, ten literary festivals and approximately sixty major professional and industrial conferences nationwide.
 In 2013 Turner was the writer-in-residence at Berton House in Dawson City, Yukon.

-Turner lives in Calgary, Alberta, with his wife, the photographer Ashley Bristowe, and two children.
+Turner lives in Nova Scotia, with his wife, the author and photographer Ashley Bristowe, and their children.